dalehamel/bpftrace/docs/embedded_builds.md

 environment, embedded Debug build should still complete and pass all tests, but it may take 1-2 hours for this to complete from a cold cache.

+As a way to ensure that debug builds can succeed, the system LLVM may be linked to by setting `EMBED_LLVM=OFF`.

 # libc options

 ## glibc

 This is the default, and currently only tested and supported.

-To make bpftrace more portable, it can be linked to an older glibc, as provided by ubuntu 16.04 (Xenial).
-This links against glibc 2.23, and any system running this or newer should be able to run this build.

-bpftrace is also built against more recent glibc from ubuntio bionic (18.04), which provides 2.27.
+bpftrace is built against the glibc from Ubuntu bionic (18.04), which provides 2.27.

 ## musl (not yet supported)